 When Nvidia introduced their GeForce RTX 20 series to the world in 2018, the graphics card market was shaken to its core.

-Although the idea for ray tracing existed for a while before the actual announcement from Nvidia, to see it executed so brilliantly was like witnessing a revolutionary event.
+Although the idea for ray tracing had existed for a while before the actual announcement from Nvidia, to see it executed so knowledgeably was like witnessing a revolutionary event.
 This market-shifting move was further strengthened by Nvidia’s decision to release their best representation of their innovative technology straight away.

 Two years on, that RTX 2080 Ti is still the best card on the market.